AlbyDR/rSTEMMUS_SCOPE/README.md

 devtools::install_github("AlbyDR/rSTEMMUS.SCOPE")
 library(rSTEMMUS.SCOPE)
 ```

-It may need to install the rhdf5 package before using BiocManager as below.
+You may need to install the rhdf5 package before using BiocManager, as shown below.
 ``` r
 install.packages("BiocManager")
 BiocManager::install("rhdf5")
 ```

+Model Documentation
+The documentation of the STEMMUS_SCOPE model can be found [here](https://ecoextreml.github.io/STEMMUS_SCOPE).

-MATLAB R2015b or superior is required to run SCOPE and the SCOPE code need to be downloaded and unzipped in a directory of your choice (suggestion "D:/model/STEMMUS_SCOPE/").
-The SCOPE code is available at <https://github.com/EcoExtreML/STEMMUS_SCOPE>.
-Only src folder is needed.
+MATLAB R2015b or superior is required to run SCOPE, and the STEMMUS_SCOPE code needs to be downloaded and unzipped in a directory of your choice (e.g. "D:/model/STEMMUS_SCOPE/").
+The STEMMUS_SCOPE code is available at <https://github.com/EcoExtreML/STEMMUS_SCOPE> (Only src folder is required).

+**folder structure**
+* D:/model/STEMMUS_SCOPE/
+   - input/
+     - directional/
+     - fluspect_parameters/
+     - leafangles/
+     - radiationdata/
+     - soil_spectrum/
+     - runs/
+     - input_for_input/
+       - SoilProperty/
+     - files(template_config.txt, Mdata.txt, input_data.xls, forcing_globals.mat, soil_parameters.mat and soil_init.mat)
+   - output/
+   - src/

+In the folder src, open the file *STEMMUS-SCOPE.m* (script) and include on lines 25-26 the code:  *CFG = readlines( '../input/runs/path.txt' )*

 <br/>